-St Peter’s church is part of a combined benefice of seven parish churches, incorporating the nearby villages of Hoveringham, Bleasby, Halloughton, Morton, Rolleston and Upton.
+St Peter’s church is part of the Benefice of West Trent, which consists of seven parish churches, including the nearby villages of Hoveringham, Bleasby, Halloughton, Morton, Rolleston and Upton.
 Sunday services are held in St Peter’s church on the first and second Sunday of each month, and in Thurgarton Methodist Church on the third and fourth Sundays.
 The dates and times of the church services are included in the village newsletter.
+You can also find more information by visiting the website of The Benefice of West Trent.

 A brief history